Best Health Insurance for Seniors and Retirees (2026)

 Best Medicare Supplement for seniors and retirees: AARP/UnitedHealthcare

-AARP/UnitedHealthcare is the best company for Medigap plans in 2025.
+AARP/UnitedHealthcare is the best company for Medigap plans in 2026 because of the added perks you get with membership.

 Want more options?
 Check out all the top picks for the best Medicare Supplement plans.